EmilianoJZX100/holbertonschool-simple_shell/README.md

-## Simple Shell Project for Holberton School 2022

-### A simple Linux shell writen in C to play with system calls

-This is the final project of 1st trimester Full-Stack Developer Course

-This project consists of designing a shell interface that accepts user commands and then executes each command in a separate process.

-#### Allowed functions and system calls

 #Simple Shell
-In this project we created a simple command interpreter which works as the original Shell, we can execute commands and show its output.
+In this project we created a simple command interpreter written in C, which works as the original Shell, we can execute commands and obtain its actual output.

 ## Shell Files

 | File | Description |